kosamad/the-meadow-project/README.md

 Helper text is inlcuded where the user might need more information on how to set a specific field and required fields are denoted by an *

+**Event Availability**

+Just like with products, the is_active boolean ensures that only active events are available for users to purchase.
+Since there are no variants for events, users should not be able to access the page of unavailable events.
+This is enforced by the templating logic in the shop, which prevents navigation to pages for items that are not currently available.

 **Edit/Delete Products, Events and Product Variants**

 (edit_event.html, edit_product_variant.html, edit_product.html)